 Like anyone who has worked on the web long enough, I have a lot of side projects.
 Some of them are big, some are small.
 Some are modestly popular, others are barely noticed.
 But, they are also scattered across the web too.
 This page serves as a one-stop shop for all my projects big and small, young and old.
 Pull requests are welcomed!!!

 Cloud Native, DevOps, GitOps, Open Source, industry news, culture, and the ‘ish between.

 Cloud Native, DevOps, GitOps, Open Source, industry news, culture, and the ‘ish between.
-A weekly newsletter assembled by open source contributor, DevOps veteran, and CNCF Ambassador Chris Short.
-Attempting to lower the barrier to entry into the DevOps and Cloud Native world while keeping seasoned professionals informed on the latest news, tools, and trends.
+A weekly newsletter assembled by open source leader, DevOps veteran, and Kubernetes Contributor Chris Short.
+Attempting to lower the barrier to entry into the DevOps and Cloud Native worlds while keeping seasoned professionals informed on the latest news, tools, and trends.
 Sign up for the newsletter today!

 I strive, every week, to put together the best newsletter covering DevOps, Cloud Native, and Open Source Software.
 The three main sections of the newsletter are People, Process, and Tools.
 They are in that order for a reason: People implement Processes using Tools.
 These three components should be cared for in that order too.